MyParcelCOM/docs/content/api/resources/webhooks.md

 weight = 20
 +++

 Webhooks are triggers that listen to events in our system.
-You can subscribe to a webhook by creating a webhook subscription.
+A shop can subscribe to a webhook by creating a webhook subscription.
 When the listener detects an event, the corresponding event data will be sent to the callback url of the subscription.

 ## Webhook